ImplFerris/red-book/src/embedded-graphics/draw-target.md

 Here is the full implementation of the DrawTarget trait for our LedMatrix (add this in the display.rs module).
 We have implemented the draw_iter function that takes an iterator of pixels to draw.

-The Color type is set to BinaryColor because the LED matrix supports only on and off states.
-The Error type is core::convert::Infallible since all drawing operations modify only the local framebuffer.
-No hardware communication happens during drawing, so there is no possibility of errors occurring at this stage.
-This ensures that drawing operations are infallible and guaranteed to succeed.
+We set the Color type to BinaryColor because the LED matrix supports only on and off states.
+We then set the Error type to core::convert::Infallible since all drawing operations modify only the local framebuffer.
+No hardware communication happens during drawing, so there is no possibility of errors at this stage.
+This means our drawing operations are infallible and guaranteed to succeed.

 ```rust